khanhptnk/hanna/README.md

 This repo contains code and data-downloading scripts for the paper [Help, Anna!
 Visual Navigation with Natural Multimodal Assistance via Retrospective Curiosity-Encouraging Imitation Learning](https://arxiv.org/abs/1909.01871) (EMNLP 2019).
 We develop *Help, Anna!* (HANNA), an interactive photo-realistic simulator in which an agent fulfills object-finding tasks by requesting and interpreting natural language-and-vision assistance.

-### What are the differences between this task and other photo-realistic visual navigation tasks?
+### What are the differences between HANNA and other photo-realistic visual navigation tasks?

 <p align="center">
 <img src="teaser/difference.png"